gmlc-dispatches/dispatches/docs/models/fossil/design_integrated_ultra_supercritical_powerplant.rst

 Discrete Design Decisions
 -------------------------
-The charge superstructure power plant model includes two disjunctions for the optimal location of the storage system.
-The first disjunction selects between Solar salt, Hitec salt, and Thermal oil as the storage material for the storage heat exchanger.
+The charge superstructure includes two disjunctions for the optimal location of the charge storage system.
+The first disjunction selects between a Solar salt, Hitec salt, and Thermal oil as the storage material for the storage heat exchanger.
 Disjunction 2 selects between a very high-pressure or high-pressure steam as the heat source for the charge heat exchanger.
-Given the two disjunctions, this charge superstructure considers 6 alternative configurations for charging the integrated storage system.
-The charge design decisions are given in the following table:
+Given the two disjunctions, the charge superstructure considers 6 alternative configurations for charging the integrated storage system.
+The different design alternatives are given in the following table:

 ============================== ============ ========================================================
 Charge Design Decisions         Disjunction Description